elastic/support-diagnostics/README.md

 - Input parameters may be specified in any order.
 - As previously stated, to ensure that all artifacts are collected it is recommended that you run the tool with elevated privileges.
 This means sudo on Linux type platforms and via an Administor Prompt in Windows.
 This is not set in stone, and is entirely dependent upon the privileges of the account running the diagnostic.
 Logs can be especially problematic to collect on Linux systems where Elasticsearch was installed via a package manager.
 When determining how to run, it is suggested you try copying one or more log files from the configured log directory to the user home of the running account.
 If that works you probably have sufficient authority to run without sudo or the administrative role.
-- An archive with the format `<diagnostic type>-diagnostics`-`<DateTimeStamp>`.tar.gz will be created in the working directory or an output directory you have specified.
+- An archive with the format `<diagnostic type>-diagnostics`-`<DateTimeStamp>`.zip will be created in the working directory or an output directory you have specified.
 - A truststore does not need to be specified - it's assumed you are running this against a node that you set up and if you didn't trust it you wouldn't be running this.
 - You can specify additional Java options such as a higher `-Xmx` value by setting them via the environment variable: `DIAG_JAVA_OPTS`.